ibm-cloud-docs/dns-svcs/vpe.md

 ```
 {: pre}

-For more information, see [DNS Services resouces and data sources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-resources-datasource-list#ibm-dns-service_rd).
+For more information, see [DNS Services resources and data sources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-resources-datasource-list#ibm-dns-service_rd).